 Everyone has the legal right to join a union, or decline to join one, if they want.
 Employers are not allowed to discriminate against you on the grounds of union membership.

-To find out more about Trade Unions, go to: www.worksmart.org.uk/tools/union-finder
+To find out more about Trade Unions, visit: www.gov.uk/join-trade-union.